open-contracting-extensions/ocds_selectionCriteria_extension/README.md

-# Selection criteria
+# Selection Criteria

-Adds an object in tender and lot objects to describe the criteria chosen to select the candidates who will be allowed to bid.
+Adds an object to describe the criteria to qualify candidates to participate in a contracting process.

 ## Legal context